 Many people are nervous about the procedure beforehand but are pleasantly surprised to find it’s not difficult or painful.
 Don’t let fear keep you from having this life-saving screening.
 Talk to us during your consultation about any anxiety you might have.
 Learning more about the process will likely help secure your peace of mind.

 Will my insurance cover this procedure?

-The Colonoscopy information provided here is for general purposes only.
-It is not a substitute for individual medical advice, diagnosis or treatment from your physician.
+The colonoscopy information provided here is for general purposes only.
+It is not a substitute for individual medical advice, diagnosis, or treatment from your physician.
 All procedures carry the potential risk of complications.
 Your healthcare provider will give you specific details about your individual situation.
-Please contact our staff here in Peoria, Illinois for Colonoscopy information specific to your case.
+Contact us or call (309) 495-1144 for colonoscopy information specific to your case.